mactagni/yt-app/README.md

 To use YTL, simply clone the repo and provide a `googleapis` API key that specifically gives access to `Youtube API v3`.

-You will then [follow instructions](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world?authuser=1) to add the extension to your chrome browser.
+You will then <a href="https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world?authuser=1" target="_blank">follow instructions</a> to add the extension to your chrome browser.
 Lastly, start up the nitro server via `npm run dev` and navigate to the Youtube video of your choice and voila!

 Other sites and Youtube shorts are not currently supported.